-If, in the judgment of the Head, the School cannot provide for a pupil’s SEN and/or disability after all relevant provision and/or reasonable adjustment has been made (or we have requested it from a parent), the School reserves the right to ask the parent to withdraw his/her child.
-However, this would only arise after lengthy discussion with the parents.
-The School will give all the support it can to help find a suitable school for the child should that situation arise.
+If, in the judgment of the Head, Bute House cannot provide for a pupil’s SEN after all relevant provision has been made, the School reserves the right to ask the parent to withdraw their child.
+This would only arise after lengthy discussion with the parents and the School would give its full support to help find a suitable school for the child.